minhtri-dev/SAFI/README.md

 Data is taken from the RMIT website ([RMIT Facilities website](https://www.rmit.edu.au/about/our-locations-and-facilities/facilities)).
 Currently only the study space and food retailer facilities are being scraped.

-This application only requires npm and Nodejs.
-MongoDB requires no setup as it is ran locally via the npm dependency `mongodb-memory-server`.
-Because I wasn't aware of this requirement of not being able to use any external APIs, I relied on using Atlas MongoDB (a cloud based solution) as it came with libraries with langchain for embedding/vector searching.
-As I was only informed of this during the demostration (on the 13th of June) and there was no requirements in the specifications that mentioned this, I was forced to change to a locally hosted MongoDB solution while overhauling the embedding and vector searching functionality as I was unable to use AtlasVectorSearch function because of the switch (AtlasVectorSearch is only supported with their cloud solution).
-This is the second time where I have been told about a requirement that was never mentioned in the specifications, the first time around I was told I couldn't use any external domain knowledge for the chatbot.
-I have now wasted several hours on work that won't ever be marked.
-I hope for future assignments the specifications is made more clear.
-Please take this into consideration when marking.

 Follow the instructions below for a more detailed guide on the installation process/instructions to run.

 ## Architecture